gotchoices/ChipNet/doc/transaction.md

    * a chain of participants from originator to terminus
    * if the originator and terminus aren't the same: at least one relay route or direct connection to form the ring.
 A relay route if neither the originator or terminus discluses their phyical address; a direct connection if one or both does.

 2. Promise – An all-or-nothing decision by the participants to join the transaction.
-This entails affixing a digital signature of the topology and terms.
+This entails affixing a digital signature of the plan and terms.
 Each promise signature is independant of the others and may be added in any order.

 3. Commit - One or more referee nodes vote to commit, or after a timeout, void the fully promised transaction.
 A majority of commit or void votes constitutes a tentative consensus, and will be honored by all nodes who receive such a record